synarete/silofs/README.md

 ```

 Like any other local file-system, Silofs serves requests as long as it
 is mounted.
-However, being a `FUSE` based file system you can also
+However, as a FUSE based file system you can also monitor
-monitor its resource utilization using standard command-line tools:
+its resource utilization using standard command-line tools:

 ``` sh
 $ top -p $(pgrep -f "silofs mount")